KangChiaPin/WingDesign/README.md

 			data[worksheet][rows][cols] would be the cell in googlespreadsheet

 ## Open
-1. Test that if this program still work with current spreadsheet
 2. Add an example code if necessary (With a public-editable sheet)
 3. Function of adding data to the sheet
 4. How about let the parameter be url rather than key?

 ## Close
+1. Test that if this program still work with current spreadsheet
+	> create sheet with old-version url (Use http://g.co/oldsheets)

 <!--
 vi:ts=4:st=4:nowrap